Greetings from Ohio! 🙂

 This home was designed and built to be as versatile as possible, and to meet as many needs and criteria as possible.
 It can be set on a gravel bed, on a permanent basement, elevated on piers, or on a flat-bed trailer.
 It can go to a cold or warm climate.
 It can be grid-tied or off-grid.
 It works well with no stairs, or can be tweaked to add stairs.
 It can have a dishwasher or a washer/dryer combo installed.
 Whatever your needs, situation, or location are – this home can be a key element in you creating the low-maintenance, low-operating costs, low-input requirements, life that you want.

-Finally, this house was designed by FUSION Design LLC, and constructed by the principal of FUSION Design LLC, under the guidance of Yutzy Builders Inc, as a prototype for a possible future joint venture between the two companies.
+Finally, this shipping container home was designed by FUSION Design LLC, and constructed by the principal of FUSION Design LLC, under the guidance of Yutzy Builders Inc, as a prototype for a possible future joint venture between the two companies.
 You will not find a more versatile house anywhere, with as much forethought as possible put into its possible uses and locations, occupants and their needs, or systems to support as many situations as possible.

 So in the midst of the heartache of family conflict and the loss of leaving what we worked so hard to build, the upside is that a promising new tiny house business is being formed.
 Our shelter solutions will emphasize not just low-maintenance and low operating costs, so that the occupant can focus on being free to live the life they want – but on resiliency and being able to get back on ones feet as quickly and easily as possible.
 We are looking forward to producing shelter solutions that will provide much needed relief and solutions for people and their varied needs.
 We are excited about the future.